garciajordy/tic_tac_toe/README.md

 ## Getting Started

-To get a local copy of the repository please run the following commands on your terminal
+To get a local copy of the repository please run the following commands on your terminal:

 ```
 $ cd <folder>